ARCHIVES

 Native to the Mohave Desert, it has a National Park named in its honour.

-Y.Whipplei from California (Baja) and Mexico best known for its giant stem packed with flowers hence the popular name "Our Lords Candle".
+Y.Whipplei from California (Baja) and Mexico is best known for its giant stem packed with flowers hence the popular name "Our Lords Candle".

 Finally, from the Great Basin Desert comes the smallest of the Yuccas, Y.Nana.